delivervaluedaily/manifesto/README.md

 - ✅ You will maintain an understanding of what _value_ means for your users<br>
 - ✅ You will put things into place to _deliver_ that value<br>
-- ✅ You will get _daily_ feedback validating your assumptions
+- ✅ You will receive _daily_ feedback validating your assumptions

 And of course: